ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 - Dump optimized Composer autoload classmap
 - Use a full web (Nginx/Apache) server with vhost
-- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), or find ways to optimize or work around the issues.
+- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, and more), or find ways to optimize or work around the issues.
 - For clustering (mainly relevant for production/staging), reduce latency to Redis/Memcached, use Varnish and [Solr](solr_overview.md).

 ## Client